pedromonad/AspNetCoreWebApiStarter/Readme.md

 # ASP.NET Core Web-Api Starter

-In this repository I want to give a plain starting point at how to build a WebAPI with ASP.NET Core 1.0.
+Starter to build a WebAPI with ASP.NET Core 1.0.

 This repository contains a controller which is dealing with houses.
 You can GET/POST/PUT and DELETE them.